Senior Safety Presentation

 When someone suffers cardiac arrest, every second counts.
 The longer a patient goes without Cardiopulmonary Resuscitation (CPR), the less likely their chance of survival.
 Unfortunately, that is what happens all too often.
 According to the American Heart Association, 70% of Americans feel helpless during emergency situations and hesitate to act.

 To help ease fears and increase the chances of patients getting the assistance they need, the AHA has developed Hands-Only CPR.
 Hands-Only CPR involves two simple steps: 1.
 Call 9-1-1 and 2.
 Push hard and fast in the center of the chest.
 Learn more on our Hands-Only CPR page.
+You can also download the Hands-Only CPR app from both Google and iTunes.

 Fire District Receives Grant from G.S.
 Levine and Fireman's Fund